normanmaurer/blog.normanmaurer.me/blog/2014-05-15-Inline-all-the-Things.html.md

 ---
 layout: post
-title: 'Inline all the Things'
+title: 'Inline all the things'
 author: normanmaurer
 ---